hcastillomartinez/LCG-and-Cipher/README.md

 Note: (A XOR B) XOR B = A, so we are able to decrypt our message reapplying the same XOR operation.
 (When decrypting, you will deal with special characters first, then XOR to decrypt back to the original plaintext character.)

 ### Initialization
-Given a 128-bit symmetric key consisting of: m   : a 64-bit positive integer used as an LCG modulus, c   : a 64-bit positive integer used as an LCG increment
+Given a 128-bit symmetric key consisting of

+m   : a 64-bit positive integer used as an LCG modulus

+c   : a 64-bit positive integer used as an LCG increment

 ### Reading Data Bytes
 Within each record, the data portion is the set of characters between the second comma and ’\n’.
-When encrypting: Use getchar() to read 1 byte of data to encrypt.
+When encrypting: Used getchar() to read 1 byte of data to encrypt.
-When decrypting: Reading in an encrypted byte may require reading 2 bytes from standard input since some character codes have 2-byte ciphertext representations.
+When decrypting: Reading in an encrypted byte required reading 2 bytes from standard input since some character codes have 2-byte ciphertext representations.
 Any character in the data segment not in the range of printable ASCII characters (32 to 126) is an error.